From east to west, you need water to make wine.

 An anecdotal sign of success is that as the river grows cooler and more robust, beavers are returning and building small dams of their own.
 This is leading to even higher water levels in the stream during the summer, which creates static pressure, encouraging more water to enter the ground and find its way to the aquifer.

 Both Tom Gamble and Rich Olsen-Harbich attribute the success of their respective efforts to the projects being generated from the communities themselves.
 “These are independent-minded people so it’s not always easy to get them all to sit down at the same table and agree on stuff.
 That takes a little bit of relationship building and getting everybody on the same page,” says Olsen-Harbich.

 “When it’s voluntary and there’s an incentive behind it, versus a strict regulatory approach that’s always punitive, you’re going to get a lot more done.
 We have the science, we have the way of balancing the needs of farmers and the environment, we have to cooperate and learn to work with each other,” says Gamble.“As long as there’s this creativity in the industry and communal support, we will keep going, and it has to be an evolution, not a revolution because people tend to get hurt in revolutions, either economically or otherwise.”

 Sustainable winemaking is guided by the notion that a vineyard’s ecosystem doesn’t end at its borders; it is interconnected with the health of the soil, the groundwater, the local wildlife, and forests.
-Communal and individual interest begin to work in tandem when viticulture becomes not only about tending to the health of a specific vineyard’s vines, but also to the health of the surrounding environs, and is informed by an awareness that preventing a creek from flooding or where compost is kept can degrade entire systems of water.
+Communal and individual interest begin to work in tandem when viticulture becomes not only about tending to the health of a specific vineyard, but also to the health of the surrounding environs, and is informed by an awareness that preventing a creek from flooding or being thoughtful about where compost is kept can preserve an entire water system.